CopenhagenCityArchives/KildeviserSearchSDK/README.md

 Profiles
 --------
 Two profiles are supported: *kbharkiv* and *frederiksberg*.
-Set different profiles using the --profile flag while building.
+Set different profiles using the -p (for example 'gulp build -p frederiksberg') flag while building.
 Set profile preferences in the js-files in /profiles

 Usage